sebwolf-de/MUQ/readme.md

 # Overview
-This is a fork from original muq2 (see description below) at commit 7fafda25.
-It was forked to enable some changes in the source code for my MA project to enable fused simulation runs in UQ_SeisSol.
+This is a fork from original muq2 (https://bitbucket.org/mituq/muq2/, see description below) at commit 7fafda25.
+It was forked to enable some changes in the source code for fused simulation runs in UQ_SeisSol.

 ### Use case
 This branch includes the additional class FusedGMHKernel, which is needed to run the FusedGMHKernel version of UQ_SeisSol.
-See https://gitlab.lrz.de/sebastian-wolf/uq-seissol/-/tree/fusedGMHKernel for more information to use that version.
+See https://github.com/sebwolf-de/UQ-SeisSol/tree/fusedGMHKernel for more information to use that version.

 ## MUQ - Overview